 TWO: In a separate large Pyrex jug or pot, weigh out the coconut oil and shea butter.
 Either heat in the microwave (if using a Pyrex jug) or on the stove (if using a pot), until the oil and butter has completely melted.

 I’ve added shea butter to the recipe because it helps to condition and maintain a balanced skin.
 I find it also helps with dogs who have sensitive skins and those who have been over-treated with harsh shampoos.
 Dogs have a more alkaline skin than humans, which is why their skins can be quite sensitive and reactive, and why it is particularly important to use the right products on their furs.

-THREE: Weigh out the olive oil, neem oil and castor oil to the now-liquid coconut oil and shea butter, and give it a quick stir.
+THREE: Weigh out the olive oil, sunflower oil and castor oil to the now-liquid coconut oil and shea butter, and give it a quick stir.

 FOUR: Make sure you are still wearing your goggles and gloves.
 When the lye has cooled down to room temperature, carefully add it to the oils and then using a stick blender, pulse and stir until the oil/lye mixture has emulsified (does not separate).

 FIVE: Add your essential oils.
 I’m using only half-strength in this recipe, because not only are dogs’ skins sensitive, their noses are particularly sensitive to smells and dogs really don’t like strong scents.
 So I’m keeping the amount of essential oils I’m using in this recipe down to a minimum.
 Feel free to omit the essential oils if you prefer, or if your dog is flea-free.

 The essential oils I’m using are lavender and lemon eucalyptus, both which have flea-repelling properties, plus lavender is also soothing for the skin.
 If you want to add different essential oils, make sure that they are not toxic to your dog, and avoid any photosensitive essential oils, such as citrus.